Polytechnic University, Myeik

-Polytechnic University (Myeik) (ပိုလီတက္ကနစ်တက္ကသိုလ် (မြိတ်)) (Formerly Technological University (Myeik)) is situated on the side of the Yangon-Myeik Road and is approximately 7.87 acres wide.
+Polytechnic University (Myeik) (ပိုလီတက္ကနစ်တက္ကသိုလ် (မြိတ်)) (formerly Technological University (Myeik)) is situated on the Yangon-Myeik Road and covers an area of approximately 7.87 acres.
 It is located in the village of Kabin, in the township of Myeik, Taninthayi Region, Myanmar.

-It was opened as Government Technological Institute (GTI) on 27 October 1999.
-It was promoted to Government Technological College (GTC) in January 2002 before it was promoted to university level in January 2007.
+It was established as Government Technological Institute (GTI) on 27 October 1999.
+It was promoted to Government Technological College (GTC) in January 2002 and to the university level in January 2007.

 Technological University (Myeik) has produced human resources annually.
-Degrees provided by the university are Graduate Degree Program and Under Graduate Degree Program.
-The library in Technological University (Myeik) provides up-to-date books and CDs for the students.
+The university offers graduate and under-graduate degree programs.
+Its library provides students access to books and CDs.